 When you use Google, do you use twenty search operators to refine the results?

 These are just a few of the telltale signs of bot activity.
 To offset them, be sure to:

-Sophisticated anti-bot measures will look at more than just the IP address.
+Sophisticated anti-scraping techniques will look at more than just the IP address.
 A digital fingerprint is comprised of a bunch of little details that make your particular source unique.